Midnightlight/Raspberry_AppDev/README.md

 **4. List of Files**

 	- README : this file
 	- comm.c : the communication part of the project
 	- comm.h : the header file of comm.c
 	- main.c : contains the main() function
 	- makefile : the makefile of the project
 	- screen.c : the displaying part of the project
 	- screen.h : the header file of screen.c
 	- sound.c : the sound analyzing part of the project
 	- sound.h : the header file of the sound.c
-	- sound.php : the data receiving page
 	- testcurl.c : the communication testing module

 **5. Copyright**